dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

 Required Components
 ===================

-Use the **MET stat-analysis** tool to calculate the aggregation statistics as input to the reformatter (this is only needed if aggregation statistics are to be plotted).
-Otherwise, the .stat files from the MET point-stat, grid-stat, and ensemble-stat tools can be used as input to the reformatter.
-For the **ECNT linetype**, the reformatter can reformat the .stat input to be used by the **METcalcpy agg_stat**  module to calculate aggregation statistics.
+Use the **MET stat-analysis** tool to filter data (by criteria such as model, valid times, etc.).
+The output from the stat-analysis tool can then be used as input to the METdataio METreformat reformatter.
+If filtering of data is not needed, the .stat files from the MET point-stat, grid-stat, and ensemble-stat tools can be used as input to the reformatter.
+If aggregation statistics are needed, then the METcalcpy agg_stat.py module can be used following the reformatting step.
+Reformatting to accommodate METcalcpy agg_stat is currently only available for the **ECNT linetype**.
+The *input_stats_aggregated* setting is used to indicate whether the reformatter needs to reformat the output for the METcalcpy agg_stat module.

 METdbLoad modules are used to find and collect data from the individual .stat files into one data structure.
 The input .stat files must all reside under one directory.
 The path to this